devopsctl/gitlabctl/docs/gitlabctl_get_branch.md

-## gitlabctl get project-hooks
+## gitlabctl get branch

-List all project hooks of a specified project
+List all branches of a repository

 ### Synopsis

-List all project hooks of a specified project
+List all branches of a repository

 ```
-gitlabctl get project-hooks [flags]
+gitlabctl get branch [flags]
 ```

 ### Examples

 ```
-# get project hooks of projectX
-gitlabctl get project-hooks projectX

-# get project hooks of project with id (23)
-gitlabctl get project-hooks 23
+gitlabctl get branch devopsctl/gitlabctl
 ```

 ### Options

 ```
-  -h, --help   help for project-hooks
+  -h, --help   help for branch
 ```

 ### Options inherited from parent commands